cljoly/.github/SECURITY.md

 Commits and tags created after 2024-01-01 are signed with a key listed in [this file][allowed_signers].

+The [blog post][post] gives more context and example of verification.

 ## Disclaimer

 This policy is not a guarantee that my software will have the desired behavior or won’t cause harm.
 Please refer to the License of each software for the full disclaimer.